Forever Care

 December 2021 - Despite a massive amount of diagnostic testing and two other vet opinion's and examinations, at this stage the original diagnosis of cancer was incorrect, currently no cancer cells can be detected!!!!
 We are at a loss of how or why and to say we are shocked at what occurred is an understatement, going forward we can only be pleased for Frank and his new vet is aware of Frank's original diagnosis and he wants to have twice a year check ups just to make sure nothing is growing.

 July 2022 - Frank had a vet visit after having a stomach upset and was given antibiotics.
-While Frank was there he had his 6mthly check up where a comphrensive blood panel was done, thankfully the vet was happy with the results.
+While Frank was there he had his 6mthly check up where a comprehensive blood panel was done, thankfully the vet was happy with the results.
 Frank will be booked in for a dental once he is fully recovered from his gut issue.

 ╰⊰✿´ ╰⊰✿´╰⊰✿´╰⊰✿´╰⊰✿´╰⊰✿´

-Nikki
+Nikki - 19yrs

-Nikki is sponsored by Kel and her cuties
+Nikki is sponsored by Kel 💕

-'Nikki Noodle' is a sweet dog.
 Unfortunately she had been suffering for a long time from an untreated painful, diseased eye.
 Possibly treatable over time but she would turn into a Tasmanian Devil and make it a stressful ordeal for everyone just to try to get drops and ointment in twice daily.
 Finally, we came to the decision that biting and struggling, never getting used to handling of her face meant that for her quality of life, the bad eye needed to come out.
 The relief was almost instant.
 And meant no more battles.
 She became a much happier girl.
 She now toddles around.
 Follows her chosen human (definitely not me!) and gets lounge time cuddles each evening. |

 I'm allowed to brush the top of her head and scratch her back.
 But not her chin/chest, and nowhere near her face or feet.
 Oh well, I'm patient and we'll get there.